Loading…

 Deadline & Penalties

 1 January 2027.
-After that date, all owner-occupied dwellings in Queensland must have compliant smoke alarms installed.
+After that date, remaining domestic dwellings in Queensland must have compliant smoke alarms installed.

 At the 2022 rental deadline, installation costs spiked and alarm stock ran low in the final months.
 The owner-occupier pool is much larger.
 We expect similar or greater pressure on supply as January 2027 approaches.